A detailed Course-PM is available in the Files tab in the left-hand menu.

-There are two main aims with this course.
+There are two main aims of this course.

-The first is to provide a broad introduction to communication systems as the enabler of information and communication technology (ICT) applications, e.g., E-health, smart grid, automation, process control, cooperative active traffic safety, to mention a few.
-A modern engineer, in any field, will interact with ICT systems.
-When specifying the requirements of a communication system to support a certain ICT application, the non-communication engineer would benefit tremendously to know the terminology, possibilities, and limitations of communication systems.
+The first is to provide a broad introduction to communication systems as the enabler of information and communication technology (ICT) applications, e.g., E-health, smart grid, automation, process control, and traffic safety, to mention a few.
+A modern engineer in any field will interact with ICT systems.
+However, when specifying the requirements of a communication system to support a specific ICT application, the non-communication engineer would benefit tremendously from knowing the terminology, possibilities, and limitations of communication systems.

-The second aim is to provide a solid introduction to communication systems for the student that plans for a career as a communication engineer.
+The second aim is to provide a solid introduction to communication systems for the student planning a career as a communication engineer.
 We will treat, in some detail, the lower layers of the communication stack.
-This is to mean that we are particularly concerned with the basic task of transmitting packets of bits from point A to point B over a physical medium (e.g., a piece of fiber optical cable or a wireless channel).
-Once we master this task, the communication links will be used to form complex networks, such as the Internet, that are so important in today’s society.
+In other words, we are mainly concerned with the basic task of transmitting packets of bits from point A to point B over a physical medium (e.g., a piece of fiber optical cable or a wireless channel).
+Once we master this task, the communication links will be used to form complex networks, such as the Internet, that are so important today.

 Please see written Course-PM for details about lectures, exercises, projects, quizzes, exams, and grading rules.

 No significant areas of improvement were identified in last year's course evaluation meeting.
 Nevertheless, constant polishing of the course material and procedures are done.
-In particular, we have added some guidelines on how to use MATLAB when solving project tasks.
+In particular, we have added some guidelines for using MATLAB when solving project tasks.